 If you have questions please contact firstname.lastname@example.org

-Before submitting an application, carefully review the information contained in this guide.
+Before applying, carefully review the information provided in the Candidate Guide.
 It is the candidate's responsibility to ensure eligibility before submitting the application.
-Applicants who are determined to be ineligible and submit an ineligible application or request withdrawal of their application, will receive a refund of the application fee minus a $75 processing fee.
+Applicants who are determined to be ineligible and submit an ineligible application or wish to withdraw their application will receive a refund of the application fee minus a $75 processing fee.

-The CCS and CCA certifications are now included as one of the national certifications that may be submitted on the Demographic Information Form (DIF) as part of the data requirements for making application for Magnet Recognition Program® designation.
-You can view this information on the ANCC/Magnet Recognition Program page here (scroll down to "Selected Examples of National Certifications for Submission on the DIF" and click on the excel link).
+The CCS and CCA certifications are now included in the list of national certifications that may be submitted on the Demographic Data Collection Tool (DDCT) as part of the application for the Magnet Recognition Program® designation.
+You can view this information on the ANCC Accepted Certifications page.

 Premier Member Price: $284.05